This post may contain affiliate links, please read my full disclosure policy for more details.

 R41: (SC in next 4 ST, INV DEC) x 6 {30}

-R42: SC in each ST around and FO leaving a long piece of yarn for sewing {30}
+R42: SC in each ST around and FO leaving a long tail for sewing {30}

 R1: MR – 6 x SC into the ring {6}